-As principal investigator, Dr. Sirica has since 1981 been continuously funded by the National Cancer Institute of the National Institutes of Health for more than 30 years, and with his most recently awarded 5-year competing NIH R01 grant has extended this continuous funding to 2018.
+As principal investigator, Dr. Sirica has since 1981 been continuously funded by the National Cancer Institute of the National Institutes of Health for more than 30 years, and with his most recently awarded 5-year competing NIH R01 grant has extended this sustained funding to 2019.
 In the past, he has also received funding from the Virginia State Department of Health, a Merck Research grant, and various other private and institutional funding sources.
 He has served as a regular member of the NIH Metabolic Pathology Study Section (1991-1995) and of the American Cancer Society Scientific Advisory Committee on Carcinogenesis and Nutrition (1989-1992).
 In addition, since 1980, he has served as a reviewer (or in two instances chair) on numerous review panels and/or site visit teams for NIH, ACS, as well as other funding agencies.

 Dr. Sirica is a member of 13 professional societies, including the American Association for Cancer Research, the American Society for Investigative Pathology, where he served as Program Committee Chair from 1994-1996, the American Society for Cell Biology, the American Association for the Study of Liver Diseases, to which he was elected as a Fellow in 2014 , and the American Gastroenterological Association, to which he was made a Fellow in 2009.
 His honors also include being the recipient in 2000 of a Burroughs Welcome Visiting Professorship in the Basic Biomedical Sciences at Pennsylvania State University College of Medicine, in 2002 and 2007 of VCU School of Medicine Recognition Awards for research, and in 2012 being recipient of the Dr. and Mrs. Michael A. Gerber Memorial Lectureship at Tulane University School of Medicine.
 He has served on six editorial boards, has organized and chaired several national scientific conferences, including two FASEB Summer Research Conferences and two American Association for the Study of Liver Diseases Single Topic Conferences, and most recently “Hepatobiliary Cancers: Pathobiology and Translational Advances", co-sponsored in part by the American Association for the Study of Liver Diseases and The Cholangiocarcinoma Foundation, and held at the Virginia Crossings Hotel and Conference Center in Glen Allen, VA on December 7-10, 2017.
 In addition, he has edited and authored four books on topics including the pathobiology of neoplasia, experimental pathobiology (cellular and molecular pathogenesis), hepatocarcinogenesis, and bile and pancreatic duct pathobiology and pathophysiology, and has published his peer reviewed research in journals such as Proceedings of the National Academy of Science USA, Cancer Research, Hepatology, Gastroenterology, Nature Reviews Gastroenterology & Hepatology, and the American Journal of Pathology.
 One of his papers with Dr. Henry Pitot was made a citation classic by Citation Index in 1992, and two of his research papers were profiled on the covers of the American Journal of Pathology and Hepatology, respectively.
-Three other of his publications were also the subject of journal Editorials/Commentaries.
+Four other of his publications were also the subject of journal Editorials/Commentaries.